Herman B Wells: IU instructor and dean

-IU president
+Indiana University president

 In 1937, two years after his selection as dean of IU's business school, Wells was offered the position of acting president following Bryan's unexpected resignation.
 Wells accepted on the condition that he not be considered for the permanent presidency of the university, because he did not feel he was adequately prepared to take on the president's responsibilities.
 Wells became interim president effective July 1, 1937.
 McNutt, who was rumored to be the front-runner for the permanent IU president's post, withdrew his name from consideration, and on March 22, 1938, the IU board of trustees unanimously elected Wells from its remaining slate of candidates as the university's eleventh president.
 Wells was inaugurated on December 1, 1938, as the youngest state university president in the nation.
 Wells held this post until his retirement in 1962.

 Woodburn House in Bloomington, where Wells lived early in his IU presidency.

 Although Wells could have moved into in the President's House on campus, he remained at Woodburn House, his residence close to downtown Bloomington, for twenty-five years.
 Woodburn House allowed him more privacy, away from campus life.
 James Woodburn, the owner of Woodburn House, donated the residence to the university in 1940.
 Bryan, who became IU's president emeritus, continued to reside at the President's House on campus until his death in 1953.
 Wells lived in the President's House (later known as Bryan House) from 1957 until his retirement as IU's president in 1962.
 After Wells moved to the President's House, Woodburn House continued to be used as a private residence until the IU Alumni Association assumed management of the property in 1976 and converted it as a place to entertain guests.

 Indiana University fared much better than most state schools thanks to the entrepreneurship dean and president Wells.
 He collaborated with Frederick L. Hovde, the president of IU's cross state rival, Purdue; together they approached the Indiana delegation to Congress, indicating their highest priorities.
 For Wells, it was to build a world-class music school, replacing dilapidated facilities.
 As a result of these efforts, the Works Progress Administration (WPA) built one of finest facilities in the country.
 He added matching funds from the state legislature, and opened a full-scale fund-raising campaign among alumni and the business community.
 In 1942, Wells reported that "The past five years have been the greatest single period of expansion in the physical plant of the University in its entire history.
 In this period 15 new buildings have been constructed."